By Darlene Stott

-After taking your pup to the vet for stitches resulting from cutting himself while he was running around in the backyard, you bring him home with a bandage covering the wound.
+After taking your pup to the vet for stitches resulting from cutting themselves while they were running around in the backyard, you bring them home with a bandage covering the wound.
 The bandage is designed to protect the wound and keep it clean while it heals.
-There are several things you should be doing to care for his bandages to ensure your pup makes a successful recovery.
+There are several things you should be doing to care for the bandages to ensure your pup makes a successful recovery.

 #1.
 Snug, But Not Too Tight

 If for any reason the bandages are too tightly wrapped, such as on a leg, the excessive pressure can cut off the blood circulation to the wounded area.
 The best way to check this is to take a look at your dog's toes.
 In most dogs, the 3rd and 4th toes (the middle ones) should be touching each other.
 If the bandage is too tight, it can lead to swelling in the toes to the point at which these toes are no longer touching each other.
 In this case, you need to gently reduce the pressure while still preserving the protection offered by the bandage.